 When it comes to the online experience, you’ll see that the user cannot see and click on a particular page.
 They only see the main page since the rest of the pages are hidden.
 They don’t appear inside your report when it’s on the online experience.
-The only way that users get to a particular page is to allow them to via some navigation experience.
+The only way that users get to a particular page is to allow them via some navigation experience.

-This report is a fully operating application where users can only click around to certain insights the way that I want them to navigate through the information.
+This report is a fully operating application where users can only click around certain insights the way that I want them to navigate through the information.

 The same goes for when you create Power BI apps.
 If you hide certain report pages, they don’t appear in the navigation pane on the left-hand side of those apps.
 That’s another way to keep your users from getting through a bunch of other reports that you’ve consolidated into one app.
 These are the things you want to think about, as you’re developing more and more inside Power BI.

 The best examples of Power BI reports that I’m seeing use the navigation toolset that we have inside Power BI to take the user through the information.
 The example below, which was developed by one of our enterprise DNA experts, is very easy for the user to understand.
 It’s so easy to navigate and click through the report and see more details and information.

 Hopefully, you find these Power BI design tips useful.
 These techniques create unique and engaging reports and a great navigation experience for your consumers.
 This is how you do it when you’re building these application-like reports.
 This opens up so many different ways that you can design your reports.

 For more related content, check out the links below.

 Power BI Challenge 5 – Optical Data from BrianJ

 Synchronize All of the Filters Between Two or More Pages